timOTdev/0034_web_developer_bootcamp/notes.md

 Cheers,
 Ian
 Course TA

-Bootstrap Image Gallery
+## Bootstrap Image Gallery
-07_Image_Gallery.zip
+- 07_Image_Gallery.zip
-Image_Gallery_Solution.zip
+- Image_Gallery_Solution.zip

--link to bootstrap cdn, link to jquery nav bar
+- link to bootstrap cdn, link to jquery nav bar
--Colt doesn’t type nav bar from scratch, he copies from Bootstrap site
+- Colt doesn’t type nav bar from scratch, he copies from Bootstrap site

-Quick tip: <navbar-inverse> to change color quickly Quick tip: <div class=”thumbnail”> to change size of image to thumbnail
+- Quick tip: `<navbar-inverse>` to change color quickly
+- Quick tip: `<div class=”thumbnail”>` to change size of image to thumbnail

-ICONS
+- ICONS
--glyphicons
+- glyphicons

-NAV BAR FIXED TO THETOP
+- NAV BAR FIXED TO THETOP
-<navebar-fixed-top> to have the navbar stay on top while you scroll
+- `<navbar-fixed-top>` to have the navbar stay on top while you scroll
--add padding to body: 70px to bring image under the nav bar
+- add padding to body: 70px to bring image under the nav bar

-FONT AWESOME
+- FONT AWESOME
--install it by copying the CDN
+- install it by copying the CDN

-Note about Font-Awesome
+## Note about Font-Awesome
 Hi all!
 In the next video we will be using a font/icon library called Font Awesome.
 Font Awesome can now be found at http://fontawesome.io/